jlian/edgemasters.org/site/content/_index.md

 ---
 title: Edge Masters
-subtitle: The sharpest edges on their skis, no matter the cost.
+subtitle: The sharpest edges on the skis, no matter the cost.
-image: img/hero.jpg
+image: img/hero.png
-blurb:
-  heading: Why Kaldi?
-  text: Kaldi is the coffee store for everyone who believes that great coffee
-    shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
 intro:
   heading: Who we are
   text: Welcome to Edge Masters, a group of dedicated skiers who believe that the